ramzibou0735/aerial-autonomy-stack/README.md

 - Cannot use **/.git in .dockerignore because PX4 and ArduPilot use it in their build
 - PX4 messages 1.16 have VehicleStatus on MESSAGE_VERSION = 1, topic fmu/out/vehicle_status_v1
 - QGC does not save roll and pitch in the telemetry bar for PX4 VTOLs (MAV_TYPE 22)
-- QGC is started with a virtual joystick (with no-spring throttle for VTOLs and centered throttle for quads), this is reflective of real-life but note that this counts as "RC loss" when switching focus from one autopilot instance to another
+- QGC is started with a virtual joystick (with low throttle for VTOLs and centered throttle for quads), this is reflective of real-life but note that this counts as "RC loss" when switching focus from one autopilot instance to another